Short-term Classes in Austin

 Class Description:

-This 6-week portrait sculpting class focuses on developing a deep understanding of the portrait through working from a live model.
+The focus will be on developing a deep understanding of the portrait through working from a live model.
 The emphasis is on block-ins, learning to sketch with clay, and becoming comfortable interpreting the features of the head in three dimensions.

 Students will begin with multiple short starts in order to build confidence and fluency in clay — treating sculpture as a form of note-taking and observation rather than a single long project.
 These early exercises are designed to help students loosen up, simplify, and organize information quickly while sharpening tools of observation.